 Heaters shall bear nameplate rating affixed by heater manufacturer on top of heater shell.

-Heaters shall be capable of maintaining inside temperature of 50o F, with an outside temperature of 20o F when the bus is loaded to one-half capacity.
+Heaters shall be capable of maintaining inside temperature of 50° F, with an outside temperature of 20° F when the bus is loaded to one-half capacity (SAE test procedure J2233).

 The heater wiring shall be connected to the cold side of the ignition switch through a continuous duty solenoid relay.